Outfront Media: History

 As of July 17, 2014, CBS Outdoor became a fully independent corporation, operating as a real estate investment trust.
-The company announced it would rename itself as to Outfront Media, Inc., effective November 20, 2014.
+The company announced it would rename itself as Outfront Media, Inc., effective November 20, 2014.
 The company's ticker symbol on the NYSE changed from CBSO to OUT.
 A rebranding program converted billboards, signage and displays from CBS Outdoor to Outfront logos.

-In October 2015, Outfront Media refused to post New York City Subway ads involving Thinx underwear for women, on the basis that the word period was used in the advertisement copy and was accompanied by images of grapefruits.
+In October 2015, Outfront Media refused to post New York City Subway ads involving Thinx underwear for women, on the basis that the word "period" was used in the advertisement copy and was accompanied by images of grapefruits.

 Since then, Outfront Media has expanded its initiatives, such as a campaign with Dogology Inc., a virtual dog training startup, and the installation of digital advertising screens in the New York City Subway.
-These campaigns have been highly successful.
+The campaigns have been highly successful.
 Further, executives were devising new strategies with the growth of 5G technology.

-In September 2018 ‘Today, I’m Brave,’ the Los Angeles-based non-profit born out of creative agency David&Goliath, put together a fundraising initiative with the purpose of aiding Puerto Rico's recovery from Hurricane Maria.
+In September 2018 ‘Today, I’m Brave,’ based in Los Angeles and the non-profit part of creative agency David&Goliath, put together a fundraising initiative with the purpose of aiding Puerto Rico's recovery from Hurricane Maria.
 As part of this effort, Outfront donated a billboard that went up in the heart of Hollywood on the one year anniversary of Hurricane Maria and Hurricane Irma to commemorate and raise funds for hurricane victims.
 In October 2018, an 18-member coalition of Chicago Southland churches, synagogues and mosques spread the message "One God, Three Faiths" using Outfront billboards.
-According to a CNBC interview Outfront Media chief executive officer Jeremy Male, out-of-home media is a popular medium among top tech and consumer companies, and is a growing advertising medium.
+In a CNBC interview, Outfront Media CEO Jeremy Male said that out-of-home media is a popular medium among top tech and consumer companies, and is a growing advertising medium.